Michael Gunning: Career

 Gunning made his Team GB debut when he represented England at the LEN European Cup in 2010 and concluded his GB representation at the European University Games in 2016, winning double gold in the 200 metre butterfly and 400 metre freestyle events.

 Gunning is a survivor of the 2017 Manchester Arena bombing.
 Shortly after the event he decided to represent Jamaica; he had been eligible to compete for Jamaica or Great Britain, but wanted to inspire more people in the Caribbean.
 He competed in the 200 metre butterfly and the men's 200 metre freestyle event in both the 2017 World Aquatics Championships and 2019 World Aquatics Championships and represented Jamaica in the 2019 Pan American Games.

-He is passionate about encouraging and inspiring more people of colour to take up swimming and removing the barriers he faced in sport.

 Gunning initially secured a selection spot for the Tokyo 2020 Olympic Games; however, following the COVID-19 pandemic, the International Swimming Federation (FINA) revised the qualifying standards and allocated only one "universality place" to Jamaica.
 As a result, Gunning was not selected to compete at the Games.

 Shortly after, he announced his retirement from competitive swimming as arguably the fastest male swimmer in Jamaican history during an exclusive interview with The Guardian.
 He subsequently hosted the live swimming coverage at the Birmingham 2022 Commonwealth Games and served as a Pride House Birmingham Ambassador, promoting inclusion and ensuring all attendees felt safe and welcome at the Games, while also contributing to the Commonwealth Sport Pride Network.

 In 2024, Gunning, a British-born international swimmer, was named to the prestigious Forbes 30 Under 30 Europe list in the Sport & Games category, recognising his influential work both in and beyond the swimming pool.
 The accolade celebrated his impact as a vocal advocate for LGBTQ+ visibility in sport, as well as his contributions to media and youth engagement initiatives across both the United Kingdom and Jamaica.

 Later that year, in October 2024, Gunning made his directorial debut with the documentary Beneath the Surface, which premiered on Sky Sports.
 Serving as director, producer, and host, Gunning explored the challenges and progress of LGBTQ+ inclusion in elite sport.
 The documentary featured a high-profile interview with openly gay footballer Jake Daniels, offering a rare and candid look into the personal experiences of LGBTQ+ athletes.
 Beneath the Surface was widely praised for its authenticity and impact, further solidifying Gunning's role as a leading voice for equality and representation in sport-related media.

 Gunning has since become a recognised presenter and media personality in both the UK and the Caribbean.
 He has appeared on popular television programmes including BBC Morning Live, where he supported Dr. Ranj in his challenge to learn to swim for BBC Children in Need in a live broadcast, as well as Steph's Packed Lunch and Lorraine on ITV as a guest presenter.